Percolate Secures $32 Million in Financing and Expands Team to Accelerate Growth

 About Capital IP Investment Partners LLC

 Capital IP is a private investment firm focused on opportunistic investments in innovative technology and life sciences companies utilizing primarily structured debt.
 Capital IP's customized investment structures provide significantly more financial flexibility to portfolio companies compared to debt from traditional sources, while minimizing dilution compared to traditional growth equity and venture capital.
-The principles of Capital IP have cumulatively invested nearly $1.2 billion in emerging technology and life sciences companies and assets through their unique and innovative strategies.
+The principals of Capital IP have cumulatively invested nearly $1.2 billion in emerging technology and life sciences companies and assets through their unique and innovative strategies.
 Please see www.capitalip.com for more information.

 Media Contact